HalilDeniz/DNSWatch/Readme.md

 - Optional verbose mode for detailed packet inspection.
 - Save the results to a specified output file.
 - Filter DNS traffic by specifying a target IP address.
-- Filter DNS traffic by specifying specific domains.
+- Save DNS requests in a database for further analysis(optional)
 - Analyze DNS types (optional).
 - Support for DNS over HTTPS (DoH) (optional).